Tag Archives: security

 2. Generate a second JS timestamp when the form is submitted.

-3. Before the form is submitted, compare the two, and if enough time has passed, write a pre-determined passcode to a hidden INPUT element, then submit the form.
+3. Before the form contents are sent to the server, compare the two timestamps, and if enough time has passed, write a pre-determined passcode to a hidden INPUT element, then submit the form.

-4. On the form processing page, use server-side logic to verify that the passcode is present and valid.
+4. After the form contents are sent to the server, use server-side logic to verify that the passcode is present and valid.

 The problem was that it seemed that certain bots could parse JavaScript enough to drop the pre-determined passcode into the hidden form field before submitting the form, circumventing the timestamps completely and defeating the system.

-It also failed to adhere to one of the basic tenants of form validation – that the input must be checked on both the client-side and the server-side.
+Because the timestamps were only compared on the client-side, it also failed to adhere to one of the basic tenants of form validation – that the input must be checked on both the client-side and the server-side.

 Method Two (better)

-Rather than having the server-side validation be merely a check to confirm that the passcode is present, method two goes back to comparing the timestamps a second time on the server side.
+Rather than having the server-side validation be merely a check to confirm that the passcode is present, method two compares the timestamps a second time on the server side.
 Instead of a single hidden input, we now have two – one for each timestamp.
 This is intended to prevent a bot from figuring out the ultimate validation mechanism by simply parsing the JavaScript.
-Finally, the hidden fields are added to the form via jQuery, which makes it easier to implement and may act as another layer of obfuscation.
+Finally, the hidden fields are not in the HTML of the page when it’s sent to the browser, but are added to the form via jQuery, which makes it easier to implement and may act as another layer of obfuscation.

 1. Generate a first JS timestamp when the page is loaded and write it to a hidden form field.